Estimates for short character sums evaluated at homogeneous polynomials: Results on lattices

 In the third step, our goal is to write the matrix equations in \eqref{eqn:dual_lattice_new0} in terms of equations over finite fields.
 If $n_i=1$ for all $1\leq i\leq s$, then $M_\zbf$ is diagonal, so $M_\zbf^T=M_\zbf$.
 (This is the only case considered in \cite{BC10}, where $F$ is a product of $n$ linear forms over $\bF_p$ in $n$ variables.)
 In this special case, we can immediately apply Lemma \ref{lem:B_multiplication} to the $s$ matrix equations in \eqref{eqn:dual_lattice_new0}, each associated to a block (here, each block is $1\times 1$) of $M_\zbf^T$, to rewrite $p\Lcal_\zbf^\ast$ in the form presented in \eqref{eqn:dual_lattice_want} with $A'' = -(A'^{-1})^T$ and $A''' = (A^{-1})^T$.

 In general, however, we do not have $M_\zbf^T=M_\zbf$, so it is not obvious how we can write this new matrix equation in terms of a set of simultaneous equations in different finite fields.
 Here, a new idea overcomes this difficulty.
-Notice that the structure of the lattice as written in \eqref{eqn:lattice_structure} accommodates matrices that are not symmetric by allowing for a change of variables.
-In particular, if there exists a nonsingular matrix $C$ mod $p$ for which